tmke8/stable-arena/README.md

 However, `#[may_dangle]` is not stable yet (and may never be): https://github.com/rust-lang/rust/issues/34761.
 So, it cannot be used in this crate.

-This means that structs with internal references to the arena cannot be used with `TypedArena` in this crate, because the borrow checker will complain that the arena doesn't live long enough.
+This means that structs with internal references to the arena cannot be used within the `TypedArena` from this crate, because the borrow checker will complain that the arena doesn’t live long enough.
 Such an internal reference could for example look like this:

 ```rust